The Economic Migration Barometer Series: A Survey Translation Case Study Episode 4 – Linguistic Quality Assurance and Optical Check

 The trained verifiers focussed on linguistic equivalence, which is a proxy for functional equivalence.
 They performed a thorough, segment-by-segment equivalence check between the target version and the source versions of the survey questions and used cApStAn’s set of 14 verifier intervention categories to report each case where the translated question was likely to be understood differently in the target region.
 The categories are used so that verifiers report on equivalence issues in a standardised way.
 For example, the <language 1> variable had been literally translated as “language” in the Dari version, while it should have been adapted to “Dari” in one option and “Pashto” in the other option.
 The verifier selected the “Adaptation issue” category and implemented the suggested correction directly in Dari the CAT tool—in this case, she changed the translation of “language” to “Dari” and “Pashto”—and described the rationale of the intervention in English in a dedicated comment field.
 This allowed us to generate reports on the type of issue reported in each language version, but also in each question across all language versions.
 Part of the verifier’s brief was to report on compliance with each question by question translation and adaptation note, so we also had statistics on that aspect.

 Finally, when the verified translation was ready, the XLIFF files were imported back into the client’s platform, and an optical check was performed: the verifier looked at each screen, saw what the respondent would see, and checked that all imports appear correctly, that no label is truncated and that the translated version is ready for production.

-There is much more to it than that, of course.
-If you’d like to learn about linguistic quality assurance and optical checks in survey translation, do e‑mail us at email@example.com or fill the form below, and we’ll get back to you as soon as we can.
+Meanwhile, if you’d like to learn about how we can help you with your survey localization projects, do fill the form below, and we’ll get back to you as soon as we can.